Panama City, Panama: A Mix of History and Modernity

 Cinta Costera

 Take a leisurely walk or bike ride along the Cinta Costera (Coastal Beltway) for a bit of exercise.
-The pristine 7 km (4 mi) long public recreation area includes designated paths, gardens, athletic areas, lookouts, and benches.
+The pristine 7 km (4 mi) long public recreation area includes designated paths, gardens, sport courts, lookouts, and benches.
+Feel the breeze of Panama Bay as you explore the outskirts of Punta Paitilla, Casco Viejo, and El Chorrillo.
+Locals usually come out at night to enjoy the pleasant weather.
+Nearby vendors sell freshly squeezed orange juice, tasty raspados, buttery popcorn, and grilled hot dogs.

 Restaurants

 • Lunch - Excite your palate with a dance of flavors at Nomada Eatery.
 The huge chicken tzatziki burrito with creamy plantains, béchamel sauce, and veggies was so good we came back for another one!
 The chicken Caesar salad and tuna tacos were also a hit.
-Order the filling falafel with vibrant tabouleh at Suvlas for an affordable vegan meal.
+Order the filling falafel plate with vibrant tabouleh at Suvlas for an affordable vegan meal.

 • Dinner - The tropical decor, crisp gin cocktails, and unique appetizers at Mahalo Cocina y Jardin are the perfect combination for a date night.
 The flaky empanadas with guacamole, portobello gyozas with chipotle sauce, and BBQ chicken bao buns were fun to share.